PentestToolsForEveryone52/Shodan_CLI_FREE/README.md

 > **⚠️ WARNING**
 > !!!
 I'M NOT RESPONSIBLE FOR YOUR USAGE OF THIS PROGRAM !!!

-This program allows you to search in Shodan for free with 2000 results and do other interesting things.
+This program allows you to search in Shodan for free with up to 2000 results without a Shodan account or membership and do other interesting things.